Gilded Age Wealth & Architecture

 St. Augustine is rich in history, and in the late 1800s, "rich" was the operative word.
 It was a grand time of magnates, marvels, and magnificent monuments, theatrical resorts, lavish architecture, and conspicuous luxury.

-Once a sparsely inhabited near-wilderness, the little town burgeoned as a premier resort destination for well-to-do northerners.
-It all began in 1883, with an auspicious visit by Henry Morrison Flagler.
+Once a sparsely inhabited near-wilderness, the little town was thriving until the Civil War, rebounded by 1883, and then burgeoned as a premier resort destination for well-to-do northerners.
+While tourism began in St. Augustine in 1821 with numerous nice hotels, it was Henry Morrison Flagler's first visit prior to 1883 that ignited his endeavors.
 He came for his honeymoon and it was love at first sight.
 The wealthy visionary saw the city’s potential as a sparkling tourist destination, and returned soon after to polish this diamond in the rough.

 His wildly successful ventures spurred on other developers of like minds and means.
 Flagler’s transformation of sleepy St. Augustine had launched the Gilded Age, forever changing the face of Florida.
 Flagler built the Hotel Ponce de Leon, now Flagler College, as well as ornate churches and railroads that eventually connected north to south, terminating in Key West.

 In 1888, Flagler unveiled a fabulous masterpiece of Spanish Renaissance architecture, the Hotel Ponce de Leon, now Flagler College.
 With 450 rooms, Tiffany glass, gold-leafed Maynard murals, and electricity by Thomas Edison, it catered to the Who’s Who of the turn of the century.
 Today, guided tours of the opulent edifice offer a glimpse into an extraordinary era.